Heather Olmstead: BYU

 In 2011, her brother convinced her to coach at Brigham Young University (BYU).
 She worked under him as an assistant coach to the BYU Cougars women's volleyball team until her promotion to head coach in 2015.
 In her first year as head coach, Olmstead led the team to a 28–3 record and won the 2015 Marcia E. Hamilton Classic title.
 As a result, she was the recipient of the 2015 West Coast Conference Coach of the Year honors.
 Olmstead was later approached by USA Volleyball (USAV) to have her serve as an assistant coach at the 2015 Pan American Games under the direction of Dan Fisher.

 The following year, Olmstead was named the American Volleyball Coaches Association South Region Coach of the Year after she led the team to the NCAA tournament.
 In May 2016, she was asked to serve as an assistant coach for Team USA at the 2016 XV Pan-American Cup.
 Her winning streak continued as the 2017 Cougars women's volleyball team held a 30–3 record and won the conference title.

 During the 2018 season, Olmstead earned her 100th win in a match against Pepperdine University.
 At the conclusion of the season, she was named the American Volleyball Coaches Association Coach of the Year.
 The following year, USAV chose her to coach the U.S. Collegiate National Volleyball Team in Japan.
 At the time of her selection, Olmstead held the highest winning percentage of any women's volleyball coach in NCAA Division I history with a minimum of one season and in any division with a minimum of three seasons.

+Hawaii

+Olmstead was named the associate head coach at Hawaii on July 27, 2026.